fnassar/connectionslab/Week4/README.md

 - I would like to add a pop up feature if I have time *(Like image zoom kind of thing)*.

 ## Website Link
-The current representation of my website is very simple as I am yet to add many steps, p5 was giving me some trouble and it took more time than I expected trying to figure out how to put the sketch inside a div *still trying*.
 [_Week 3_ Update](https://fnassar.github.io/connectionslab/Week4/assignment_1test "Website Current link")

 ## Wire frame